green-fox-academy/epam-jsa-agate/README.md

 # run mocha test in command line
 npm run test:backend

-# mongodb & express config sample can be found in express.config.sample.json
+# configuration
-fell free customise it to your environment then create one file express.config.json in root
+create .config.json in root and customize it as .config.sample.json